James E VanZandt VA Medical Center

 James E VanZandt VA Medical Center - Altoona, PA

-James E Vanzandt Va Medical Center is an addiction and mental health treatment facility located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
+James E Vanzandt Va Medical Center is a substance and mental health treatment center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-James E Vanzandt Va Medical Center provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine maintenance.
-Some of the treatment approaches used by James E Vanzandt Va Medical Center include anger management, matrix model and relapse prevention treatment.
-James E Vanzandt Va Medical Center provides IOT, outpatient rehab and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
-Other addiction treatment offered includes gambling disorder treatment.
+James E Vanzandt Va Medical Center provides prescribes suboxone, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by James E Vanzandt Va Medical Center include motivational interviewing, brief intervention services and relapse prevention.
+James E Vanzandt Va Medical Center provides outpatient rehabilitation, regular outpatient treatment and intensive outpatient treatment services.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 2907 Pleasant Valley Boulevard, Altoona, PA 16602